SilentCircle/silent-phone-android/support/zrtpcpp/README.md

 ## GNU ZRTP C++

-This package provides a library that adds ZRTP support to the GNU ccRTP stack.
+This package provides a library that adds ZRTP support to the GNU ccRTP stack and serves as library for other RTP stacks (PJSIP, GStreamer).
 Phil Zimmermann developed ZRTP to allow ad-hoc, easy to use key negotiation to setup Secure RTP (SRTP) sessions.
 GNU ZRTP works together with GNU ccRTP (1.5.0 or later) and provides a ZRTP implementation that can be directly embedded into client and server applications.

-The GNU ZRTP implementation is compliant to [RFC 6189][].
+The GNU ZRTP implementation is compliant to [RFC 6189][] and adds some more algorithms.
 Currently GNU ZRTP C++ supports the following features:

 * multi-stream mode
-* Finite field Diffie-Helman with 2048 and 3072 bit primes
+* Finite field Diffie-Hellman with 2048 and 3072 bit primes
-* Elliptic curve Diffie-Helman with 256 and 384 bit curves
+* Elliptic curve Diffie-Hellman with 256 and 384 bit curves (NIST curves)
+* Elliptic curves Curve25519 and Curve3617 (Dan Bernstein, Tanja Lange)
+* Skein Hash and MAC for ZRTP
-* AES-128 and AES-256 symmetric cipher
+* AES-128 and AES-256 symmetric ciphers
 * Twofish-128 and Twofish-256 bit symmetric ciphers
 * The SRTP authentication methods HMAC-SHA1 with 32 bit and 80 bit length and the Skein MAC with 32 bit and 64 bit length
-* The Short Authentication String (SAS) type with base 32 encoding (4 characters)
+* The Short Authentication String (SAS) type with base 32 encoding (4 characters) and the SAS 256 type using words.

-Some features like preshared mode or signed SAS are not supported but the GNU ZRTP C++ implementation defines the necessary external interfaces and functions for these enhanced features (stubs only).
+Some features like preshared mode are not supported but the GNU ZRTP C++ implementation defines the necessary external interfaces and functions for these enhanced features.

+**Note:** The Elliptic curves Cure25519 and Curve3617 are available only if you select the crypto standalone mode during build.

+The newer verisons (starting with 4.1) implement an extensible mechanisms to define algorithm selection policies that control selection of Hash, symmetric cipher, and the SRTP authentication.
+Currently two policies exist: _Standard_ and _PreferNonNist_.
+The Standard policy selects algorihms based on the preferences (order) in the Hello packet, the PreferNonNist policy prefers non-NIST algorithms, for example Skein and Twofish, if the selected public key (Diffie-Hellman) algorithm is also one of the non-NIST algorithms.
+This is fully backward compatible and in-line with RFC6189.

 ### SDES support
 This release also provides SDES support.
 The SDES implementation does not